dunamismax/web/README.md

 # DunamisMax

-**DunamisMax** is a professional suite of modern web applications built with FastAPI, offering seamless real-time communication and intelligent assistance through its integrated services.
+**DunamisMax** is a professional suite of modern web applications built with FastAPI and powered by o1-mini AI reasoning.
+It offers seamless real-time communication and intelligent assistance through its integrated services.

 ## Core Services